-In June 2002, we acquired a majority ownership interest in Kubatronik-Leiterplatten HmbH ("Kubatronik"), a European manufacturing and marketing subsidiary located in Geislingen, Germany.
+In June 2002, we acquired a majority ownership interest in Kubatronik-Leiterplatten GmbH ("Kubatronik"), a European manufacturing and marketing subsidiary located in Geislingen, Germany.
 In December 2016, we sold all our shares of Kubatronik to Mr. Alois Kubat, Kubatronik's only other shareholder and founder.
 For additional information see Item 4C "Organizational Structure".

 In July 2007, we established Eltek USA Inc. ("Eltek USA"), a wholly-owned subsidiary incorporated in Delaware, to manage our sales and marketing in the North American market.
 In June 2015, we relocated Eltek USA into a new and better-located facility.
 In December 2008, we established Eltek Europe GmbH, a wholly-owned subsidiary organized in Germany, to manage our sales and marketing activities for certain European customers.

 In November 2013, Nistec acquired 50.5% of our issued share capital and gained control of our company.
-In June 2016, Mr. Nissan, the controlling shareholder of Nistec, and our Chairman and CEO, acquired in the market 620,142 ordinary shares of the Company, increasing his direct and indirect voting interest to from 50.5% to 56.6%.
+In June 2016, Mr. Nissan, the controlling shareholder of Nistec, and our Chairman and CEO, acquired in the market 124,028 ordinary shares of the, increasing his direct and indirect voting interest to from 50.5% to 56.6%.

-During the three years ended December 31, 2016, we invested approximately \$5 million in new equipment and the expansion of our facilities and infrastructure.
-Subject to availability of financial resources, we expect to invest approximately \$600,000 in capital expenditures in 2017, primarily for our operations in Israel, mainly for manufacturing equipment to expand our manufacturing capacity and to upgrade our technological capabilities.
+During the three years ended December 31, 2017, we invested approximately \$980,000 in new equipment and the expansion of our facilities and infrastructure.
+Subject to availability of financial resources, we expect to invest approximately \$2.1 million in capital expenditures in 2018, mainly for manufacturing equipment to expand our manufacturing capacity and to upgrade our technological capabilities.
 We intend to finance these expenditures with suppliers' credit, cash flow from operations and bank loans; however, external financing may not be available, or, if available, may not be on terms favorable to us.